It is estimated that 2 million people in the UK have been diagnosed with a food allergy.

 Food allergies can be fatal.
 Food business operators have a legal responsibility to manage food allergens and provide the correct allergen information to their customers.

-There are currently 14 food ingredients classed as an allergen.
+There are currently 14 food ingredients classed as an allergen that businesses must be aware of.
 These are:

 - Cereals containing gluten, such as wheat, rye, barley, oats, spelt, kamut and their hybridised strains

 - Nuts, such as almonds, hazelnuts, walnuts, brazil nuts, cashews, pecans, pistachios, macadamias and Queensland nuts

 - Crustaceans (includes crabs, lobsters, shrimps and prawns)

 - Molluscs (includes mussels, cockles, oysters, scallops, squid and octopus)